matthewgottwald/SentenceSimilarityDetector/README.md

 # To setup the SentenceSimilarity-Backend

-Inside the SentenceSimilarity-Backend folder enter the following commands into commandline: bash python3 -m venv venv source venv/bin/activate pip3 install -r requirements.txt
+Inside the SentenceSimilarity-Backend folder enter the following commands into commandline: bash <br />
+python3 -m venv venv <br />
+source venv/bin/activate <br />
+pip3 install -r requirements.txt <br />

-Navigate to the app.py file and enter your personally generated API key into the API_Key Constant https://platform.openai.com/overview
+Navigate to the app.py file and enter your personally generated API key into the API_Key Constant https://platform.openai.com/overview <br />
 This will be used for all the calls to ChatGPT API

 # To run the SentenceSimilarity-Backend once setup is complete

-bash
+bash <br />
-source venv/bin/activate
+source venv/bin/activate <br />
-python3 app.py
+python3 app.py <br />

 # To setup the SentenceSimilarity-Frontend

-Inside the SentenceSimilarity-Frontend folder enter the following commands into commandline: npm i
+Inside the SentenceSimilarity-Frontend folder enter the following commands into commandline: <br />
+npm i <br />

 # To run the SentenceSimilarity-Frontend once setup is complete

-bash
+bash <br />
-npm start
+npm start <br />